Red Buckeye

 - Backordered, shipping soon

-Also known as Red Buckeye, Scarlet Buckeye, Firecracker Plant
+Common names include Red Buckeye, Scarlet Buckeye, Firecracker Plant.

 Height: 12’-15’